Mad Scientist: Megamind. Death rays, dehydration gun, robot army, need we say more?

 Tantrum Throwing: Roxie hurling things at Metro Man; since he's Made of Diamond he doesn't even blink as the stuff she throws keeps shattering against his face.

 Team Rocket Wins: The entire premise of the movie is Megamind, the inept villain, finally winning.

-Tempting Fate: Roxie calling Bernard!Megamind "the only normal man in her life".
+Tempting Fate: Roxie calling Bernard!Megamind "the only normal thing in her crazy, upside-down world".

-That Man Is Dead: Hal screams at Roxie that there is no Hal anymore, just Titan.
+That Man Is Dead: Hal screams at Roxie that there is no Hal anymore, just Tighten.

-That Poor Cat: Heard when Titan discards the flower cart after failing to impress Roxanne.
+Heard when Tighten discards the flower cart after failing to impress Roxanne.
 Also, Megamind accidentally gets a cat while dehydrating all the garbage on the streets.
-It Gets Better.
+It gets rehydrated later.